KF-Art/icewm-personal-tunning/README.md

 	git clone https://github.com/KF-Art/icewm-personal-tunning/

 Now you can run the installation script.
 Note that you will need a POSIX compatible shell, like <code>oksh</code> or <code>mksh</code>.
-In this script we'll use <code>mksh</code>.
+In this script we'll use <code>sh</code> to avoid installing extra packages.

-	sudo xbps-install -S mksh
 	cd icewm-personal-tunning/scripts/
 	chmod u+x xed_void_install.sh
 	./xed_void_install.sh